 |Fresh turmeric roots are available on-line from Amazon.co.uk and Amazon.com if you want to use them fresh in cooking or prepare your own paste or powder.

-Ensure your turmeric supplement is a well-known brand, made to pharmaceutical standards (GMP), to ensure it actually contains the level and purity of curcumin claimed on the label.
+Ensure your turmeric supplement is a well-known brand, ideally made to pharmaceutical standards (GMP), to ensure it contains the level and purity of curcumin claimed on the label.

 Supplements containing turmeric root provide a range of natural substances that evolved together within the rhizome which have complementary actions.
 These have a lower curcumin content and reflect the traditional Ayurvedic use of turmeric.